harvest basket of homegrown peas

 Sowing Pea Seeds in Southern California

 Choose a full sun location that will allow you to prepare a trellis for your peas.
 Most peas are climbing and vining plants, so a trellis that can accomodate anywhere from a 6-10 foot vine might be necessary.
-Similarly, if you are curious about growing vertically using trellises and how to grow more in a small space, I hope you’ll read my Guide to Growing Vertically.
+I have a lot of inspiration in my Guide to Growing Vertically.

 Being cool season plants, peas do like water (think of Spring rains) so don’t let them dry out completely.
+Water your seeds well after direct sowing in the garden.
 Additionally, peas like rich loamy soil like may crops, so we follow our usual Steps For Amending A Garden Bed before planting our peas.

 Growing edible peas in containers for transplanting to avoid pests